 In the future, application and workload placement will be constrained from moving among different clouds or on-premises environments by security and business policy – not by technology constraints.
 The RightScale Multi-Cloud Platform provides a key underpinning toward that end by unifying the management of these disparate resource pools so that you can understand what resources cost, provide governance for usage, and enable end users to have the best resources at their disposal to promote innovation.

-To see how RightScale helps you manage workloads across vSphere, AWS, and other clouds, request a complimentary demo.
+Or see how RightScale helps you manage workloads across vSphere, AWS, and other clouds, request a complimentary demo.